Log Management and Analytics

 A specifier represented as %{Referrer}i means a variable value of type “i,” which in this case means the “Referrer” request header content.
 The “i” specifies content from the request header.

-The “vhost_combined” following the format string, indicated in the example below, is just a name assigned to the format.
+The “vhost_combined” following the format string, indicated in the example below, is simply a name assigned to the format.
 Apache calls these “nicknames.”
 Their use with a CustomLog directive is like this: CustomLog <path/to/log> <nickname>.
 This will log the format represented by the nickname to the specified log location.

 Example:

-[quote]LogFormat "%v:%p %h %l %u %t "%r" %>s %O "%{Referer}i" "%{User-Agent}i"" vhost_combined[/quote]
+LogFormat "%v:%p %h %l %u %t "%r" %>s %O "%{Referer}i" "%{User-Agent}i" vhost_combined

 Formatting as JSON

-[quote]LogFormat "{ "time":"%t", "remoteIP":"%a", "host":"%V", "request":"%U", "query":"%q", "method":"%m", "status":"%>s", "userAgent":"%{User-agent}i", "referer":"%{Referer}i" }”[/quote]
+LogFormat "{ "time":"%t", "remoteIP":"%a", "host":"%V", "request":"%U", "query":"%q", "method":"%m", "status":"%>s", "userAgent":"%{User-agent}i", "referer":"%{Referer}i" }"

 Once you’ve made the changes to the web server configuration file, you’ll need to restart the Apache web server service.